Linaro/lava/doc/v2/results-intro.rst

    created before moving on, so there can be an offset between the point linked from the result (where the test case entry was created) to the point slightly earlier in the log where the test itself was executed.
-This wait behaviour caused various bugs as it needs to block at the shell read command which gets confused by other messages on the serial console.
+This wait behavior caused various bugs as it needs to block at the shell read command which gets confused by other messages on the serial console.

 There is a REST API using the name of the test definition and the name of the